 Neuralgia Diagnosis at HMC

 - The use of corticosteroids and non-hormonal anti-inflammatory drugs that have a pronounced analgesic effect.
-Anti-inflammatory effect reduces the swelling of the tissues surrounding the nerve, thereby reducing the pressure exerted on it
+The anti-inflammatory effect reduces the swelling of the tissues surrounding the nerve, thereby reducing the pressure exerted on it

 - Drugs that lower the pain threshold.
 These properties have a number of antidepressants (Amitriptyline, Nortriptyline, Duloxetine) and anticonvulsants (Carbamazepine, Gabapentin, Lamotrigine, Phenytoin, Pregabalin).